Papers by David Vogan (...and his friends)

 Translation principle for Dirac

-real reductive group representations) to multiplicities of certain
+real reductive group representations) and multiplicities of certain

 orbits in the associated cycle of the representation.